What did WSDOT doto deter suicides on the Aurora Bridge?

 Why not spend project funds on suicide prevention measures instead, such as mental health counseling and education campaigns?

-This project is funded through the gas tax.
+This project was funded through the gas tax.
 The 18th amendment to the Washington State Constitution dedicates gas taxes to highway purposes.

 Wait, I still have more questions.